othorongongo/othorongongo/help/listing-a-token.md

 title: Listing new Tokens on UbiTok.io
 ---

+~~We're happy to list most tokens on UbiTok.io~~

+UbiTok.io is *not listing any new tokens at the moment*, we're proud of our totally decentralized technology but unfortunately the gas costs for placing orders are proving unattractive to clients so we're not seeing much liquidity.

+We will review the situation in the new year and post an update then.

-We're happy to list most tokens on UbiTok.io, here's what we look for before adding a token:
+If listing does resume, here's what we look for before adding a token:

 ### Must Haves